Quick Answer: How Does a 401(k) Employer Match Work?

 That $2,250/year employer contribution grows to $226,000 by retirement.

 That's $226,000 in free money you'd miss if you didn't contribute enough to get the full match.
+Our Compound Interest Calculator shows why that "small" annual match turns into such a massive number over decades.

 Should I Contribute More Than the Match?